-The internet in some ways has become stagnant for me.
-I know billions of people have yet to properly experience its reach but technology is lagging behind its greater purpose.
-When I lived in NYC in the 80s I remember being holed up in my apartment when it snowed or rained and yearning for a way back to sunny Florida where I grew up.
-New York was cloudy or raining a lot, sometimes for weeks on end.
-I sure those days inside helped me with my musical career and made me write more music and prefect my guitar playing and performing.
-I wanted blues skies and warm-ocean so much that when I was overwhelmed I would to drive to the airport and take a flight down to Florida.
-It's most likely why I settled in sunny Southern California were we get around 350 days of sunshine a year.
-I like to think of it as an "endless summer".
-It's beautiful here near Santa Barbara but the Pacific Ocean could be a tad warmer for my taste.
-Oh well, you can't have everything.
+The internet, in many ways, has become stagnant for me.
+I’m aware that billions of people have yet to fully experience its reach, but technology seems to be lagging behind its ultimate purpose.
+When I lived in NYC in the 80s, I recall being holed up in my apartment whenever it snowed or rained, yearning for the sunny climes of Florida where I grew up.
+New York had its fair share of gloomy days, sometimes extending for weeks.
+I’m certain those days indoors played a role in enhancing my musical career, prompting me to write more and perfect my guitar skills and performance.
+I craved blue skies and warm oceans so intensely that, on some overwhelming days, I’d drive to the airport and fly down to Florida.
+It’s probably why I eventually settled in sunny Southern California, where we enjoy around 350 days of sunshine annually.
+I like to describe it as an “endless summer.”
+Living near Santa Barbara is beautiful, but I wish the Pacific Ocean were a tad warmer.

-I've been a gamer since the mid 80s playing dungeons and dragons for those who may remember.
-It was a C prompt command game with binary characters as monsters.
-It was your imagination that brought the imaginary of doom and gloom to life, which was emotionally exhilarating.
-In 1989 I went to a local "Egg Head" computer store to buy a graphic intensive game.
-I wanted to see what a great graphic game would look like on my computer- so I thought.
-The best game they had came with eight 5 ¼ floppy discs.
-At the time I was using the Dos Plus platform on my computer.
 There were no hard drives that you could use so I had to keep swapping the discs back and forth to further the game.
 I remember it being so cumbersome with cheesy.
-I thought "this has got to get better, a lot better".
-The graphics were rough and it lacked the immediacy required for a person to forget their surrounding and immerse themselves.
+I thought “this has got to get better, a lot better”.
+The graphics were rough and it lacked the immediacy required for a player to forget their surrounding and immerse themselves.

 I went back my home in Moorpark and tried looking everywhere for that letter again.
 After all, if I found it I would have some proof of my vision.
 Over the years, I looked through everything and everywhere to no avail.
 I was at the point where I was about to finally give up for good but felt like I needed to give it one last try this time praying and visualizing that I would find it.
 I again went to my old file cabinet and instinctively pulled out two folders.
 I brought them into my kitchen where my wife Sheri was preparing dinner and laid them on the counter.
 I open the smallest folder first and there, right on top, the first thing I saw was the letter!
 I’ve looked through every inch of that file cabinet so many times before.
 It was so odd to me that it could be there.
 It was like seeing and old friend.
 It had the stamp and my company letter head Powwow Productions from 1992.
 It is still unopened but I know what is in it.
 Was this the right time for KiKoon?